Federación Obrera de Magallanes

 Federación Obrera de Magallanes ('Workers Federation of Magallanes', abbreviated FOM) was a trade union movement based in Punta Arenas, Chile, active between 1911 and the mid-1920s.
 FOM was targeted in a deadly arson attack in 1920.

 Establishment

-FOM was founded on June 11, 1911.
-It was linked to the Federación Obrera de Chile (FOCH).
-Politically, FOM moved over time between socialist and anarchist positions.
+FOM was founded on June 11, 1911, after a number of organizational attempts by socialists, anarchists and mutualist workers, of multinational origin It was linked to the Federación Obrera de Chile (FOCH).
+Politically, FOM moved over time combining socialist and anarchist positions.
 Within FOM, there were influences from the small Socialist Workers Party.
 Luis Emilio Recabarren visited Punta Arenas between May and August 1916 and during his stay he gave many lectures for FOM.
 However, over time, anarchist ideas also took root in FOM.
 In May 1913 a number of articles with syndicalist orientation were published in the FOM press, indicating the existence of a libertarian wing inside the movement.
 There was a rival and more radical trade union movement in Punta Arenas called Centro de Resistencia de Oficios Varios (CROV).